payu-india/CMS-Chatbot/docs/Offerings/introduction-cross-border-payments-import/index.md

 next:
   description: ''
 ---
 Merchants outside India, who are willing to serve Indian consumers without establishment entities in India can collect payments from Indian customers.
 The settlement will be done to an offshore account directly by PayU through AD banks in the merchant’s native currency.
-The payment methods supported for cross-border payments are Cards (Debit & Credit), Net Banking and UPI.
+The payment methods supported for cross-border payments are Cards (Debit & Credit), Net Banking, UPI and NEFT/RTGS.

 PayU **Cross-Border Payments – Import** Integration facilitates overseas sellers to collect payments from buyers in India and transfer the funds to the overseas seller:

 * In their desired currency (100+ options)
-* With T+2 settlement time
+* With T+2/T+3 settlement time

 This is as per the [RBI guidelines for Payment Aggregators - Cross Border](https://rbi.org.in/Scripts/NotificationUser.aspx?Id=12896\&Mode=0) - RBI/DPSS/2025-26/141
 CO.DPSS.POLC.No.S-633/02-14-008/2025-26